 To proceed, we need to set up the DNS forwarders to point to our Azure ADDS by configuring them in the DNS Manager of our on-premises server, as shown below.

 The two IP Addresses above represent the private addresses of our Azure ADDS instance.

-Next, insert the name of the domain we want to create the new trust.
+Next, insert the name of the domain you want to create the new trust.

-From there, we create a one-way incoming trust from our trusted domain and create the password and finish creating our trust on the on-premise side.
+Next, create a one-way incoming trust from our trusted domain and create the password, then finish creating your trust on the on-premise side.

-From there, we then head to our Azure ADDS and create a new trust.
+Next, head to your Azure ADDS and create a new trust.

 We then define our out-going trust with the forest domain, trust password, and the DNS servers for our on-premises domain and save the new trust.

-To confirm that our trust relationship is okay, I will go into remote desktop into one of the domain controllers joined to the Azure ADDS domain using the user credentials of one domain user of my local domain (on-premises domain).
+To confirm that our trust relationship is okay, I will remote into one of the domain controllers joined to the Azure ADDS domain using the user credentials of one domain user of my local domain (on-premises domain).